 Soccer?
 Dance?
 Basketball?
 Piano lessons?
 Swim team?
 Debate team?
 Choir?

-There are so many extra-curricular activities for kids, it can make your head spin.
+There are so many extracurricular activities for kids that it can make your head spin.

-Homeschoolers these days have virtually the same options for activities as students in public school, with homeschool sports teams and co-op options.
-It can be overwhelming to make decisions about what to choose – especially since time and money are often in short supply for homeschooling families.
-It is also easy to get sucked into the extra-curricular activity vacuum: Everyone is doing it, so my kid should be, too.
+Many homeschoolers these days have a lot of the same options for activities as students in public school, with homeschool sports teams and co-op options available in some communities.
+It can be overwhelming for those families to decide what to choose – especially since time and money are often in short supply for homeschooling families.
+It is also easy to get sucked into the extracurricular activity vacuum: Everyone is doing it, so my kid should be, too.
 Right?

 Not necessarily.

-When children are young, these questions would be addressed primarily by the parents.
-However, as children get older, families should discuss the guidelines with their children, and help children to be a part of the decision-making process.
+When children are young, these questions are primarily addressed by their parents.
+However, as children get older, families should discuss the guidelines with them and help them be a part of the decision-making process.

-1. How well does the activity support the values we consider to be most important for our children?
+1. How well does the activity support the values we consider most important for our children?

 2. What is the long-term benefit of the activity for this child?

-Time is precious – especially time with children.
-We want our children to be using their time wisely, and to engage in activities that will have long-term benefit.
-Sure, camps and fun and time at the skating rink is enjoyable, but if it is an activity in which we are going to invest time and money over a period of time, we want it to be something that will contribute to our child’s development and character over the long haul.
-We often ask ourselves, as a parenthesis to this question, “What is the likelihood of our child continuing to participate in or benefit from this activity when he or she is no longer school age?”
+Sure, camps and fun and time at the skating rink are enjoyable, but if we are going to invest time and money over a period of time in an activity, we want it to contribute to our child’s development and character over the long haul.

 3. How does the activity correspond with this child’s natural talents, abilities, strengths, and interests?